 Ensenada is one of the most stunning coastal cities in Baja California, Mexico.
 The city has beautiful views of the ocean and is fondly called the Cinderella of the Pacific.
-It is known to be a major port for cruise ships, one of the first major wine regions in the area and also an aerospace center with several militaries and naval bases located here.
+It is known to be a major port for cruise ships, one of the first major wine regions in the area, and also an aerospace center with several militaries and naval bases located here.
 Snowbirds looking for a trip filled with exciting adventures and enough beach relaxation can expect to find all that and more during a winter spent in Ensenada.

 This city is extremely appealing for various reasons.
 Its stunning topography includes mountain ranges and mild weather year-round.
 In 1882, Ensenada was the capital of Baja California before it was transferred to Mexicali in 1915.
 Ensenada's development as more than a fishing town and command base for military operations into a tourist destination is largely thanks to snowbirds who began flocking to this area during the colder months.

-Ensenada is one of the most beautiful and sought after winter destinations in Mexico.
+Ensenada is one of the most beautiful and sought-after winter destinations in Mexico.
 The weather is mild and pleasant and the winters are long and dry.
 There are a lot of activities for both individuals and groups to enjoy so whether you are traveling alone or with the company, there are countless things to keep you busy and entertained.
 The quaint town is perfect for a luxurious but affordable winter trip and everything from nature inclined activities to other relaxing pastimes like picnics and wine tastings are available to visitors.
 The people are warm and friendly and very helpful to tourists.
 You'll have no trouble getting around and enjoying your stay as many locals also speak English.

 Ensenada has a mild and semi-arid Mediterranean climate.
-It's mountainous regions provide a very mild winter with temperatures that are perfect for outdoor activities.
+Its mountainous regions provide a very mild winter with temperatures that are perfect for outdoor activities.
 It barely rains in the winter and temperatures can drop to as low as 13°C (55°F).
 It can also get chillier at night so we advise that you pack some extra layers of clothing to stay warm during your stay.
 Winters are cloudy, cool, and long and provide visitors with the friendliest weather for exploring the city.
 The year-round average temperature for Ensenada is 21°C (70°F) so overall, the city is blessed with very pleasant weather.

 The town is considered to be very calm and safe for visitors as there are low crime rates and very few attacks on tourists.
-This is welcome news to the many tourists frequent this area, as they do not have to be overly cautious when exploring the beautiful sights of the city.
+This is welcome news to the many tourists who frequently visit this area, as they do not have to be overly cautious when exploring the beautiful sights of the city.
 The police are effective at keeping the law and citizens trust them to enforce regulations and carry out their duties.
 Despite the town being safe, tourists are still advised to remain aware of their belongings and keep them safe to avoid losing them.
 If you are renting a car, Be sure to properly lock the doors and park in visible areas because car theft can be quite common.

 Communication, internet, and cellphone in Ensenada, Mexico